thindil/nish/README.md

 the global alias, it is available for the main directory `/` and all subdirectories.
 It executes command `mc --nosubshell`.

+The definition of the local alias can looks that:

+    Id: 2
+    Name: listdocs
+    Path: /home/user
+    Recursive: 0
+    Commands: cd docs
+              ls -lh
+    Description: Enter docs directory and list all files

+The alias will be executed when the user enters `listdocs` in the shell in the home directory.
+It doesn't work in any of its subdirectory.
+It enters `docs` directory and then runs the command `ls -lh`.

+You can also pass arguments to the commands of the alias.
+The substitutes for arguments are start with `$` and have numbers from 1 to 9.
+Example: `$1`, `$5`.
+The definition of alias which uses arguments can looks that:

+    Id: 3
+    Name: fossopen
+    Path: /home/user/Projects
+    Recursive: 0
+    Commands: fossil open fossil/$1.fossil --workdir $1
+    Description: Open fossil repo.
+Required parameter is the name of fossil repo.

+The alias will be executed when the user enters `fossopen [reponame]` in the shell.
+If the user enter only `fossopen` the shell will report a problem.
+The alias is the local alias, which means it doesn't work in subdirectories.
+It run command `fossil open fossil/$1.fossil --workdir [reponame]`.
+For example, entering in the shell command: `fossopen myrepo` will execute command:
+`fossil open fossil/myrepo.fossil --workdir myrepo`

 ### The project's goals

 At this moment the project has two goals: